tm-a-t/TGPy/guide/docs/builtins.md

     )
     ```

-TGPy gets `orig` message only if your code uses `orig` variable (because it requires an additional request to Telegram API).
+TGPy fetches `orig` message only if your code uses `orig` variable (because it requires an additional request
+to Telegram API).

 ## Previous result

-The `_` variable stands for the previous result.
+The `_` variable is used for the previous result.

 ```python
 2 + 2